 Are you annoyed by the fact that the parting of your fringe/bangs is clearly visible?
 Then you can do two things:

 Leave out more fringe/bangs than you usually would when you install dreadlocks.
 This way you can separate small strands of hair and let them fall over your dreads so your parting will be less visible.

-You can also cover it with a nice so you won’t be able to see it anymore.
+You can also cover it with some nice so you won’t be able to see it anymore.